MarkMLl/pps_gen_parport/README.txt

 this facility no longer be considered BROKEN by the kernel maintainers.
 But it does work, at least for relatively short test runs.

+I've also been looking at https://github.com/twteamware/raspberrypi-ptp which is closely-related code, and used that to improve my understanding of what's happening here.
+I mention this primarily because it has the major weakness that there is no error message if it can't find an appropriate entry in the device tree... in the longer term I might try to reconcile the two sources.